CAT-LLM: Style-enhanced Large Language Models with Text Style Definition for Chinese Article-style Transfer: Experiment

-Our experimental article transfer models include the proposed CAT-LLM, direct reading of articles based on LLMs, role-playing under different LLMs, Style Transformer and RACoLN.
-It is worthy that, for experiments involving LLMs directly reading the articles, we ensure the tokens used for reading the articles are roughly consistent with the style definition tokens of CAT-LLM to ensure the experiment fairness.
-As shown in Table \ref{tab2}, we present the experimental results of the models on the first two datasets.
-The experimental results of the LLMs on other datasets are presented in radar charts shown in Figure \ref{fig4}.
-The experimental outcomes of all models are delineated in the subsequent Appendix(Table A1,A2,A3).
-CAT-LLM based on various LLMs achieves a better balance between style transfer and content preservation in each LLM transfer, providing more precise control over style transfer in generated text.
+Our experimental section aims to evaluate the performance of different style transfer models, including the proposed CAT-LLM, models based on LLMs directly reading articles, role-playing under different LLMs, and six state-of-the-art baselines.
+The objective of these experiments is to explore how each model balances style transfer and content preservation and their ability to precisely control style transfer in generated text.
+To ensure the fairness of the experiments, we maintain consistency in the tokens used for reading articles in experiments involving LLMs directly reading the articles with the style definition tokens of CAT-LLM.
+This ensures a fair and reasonable comparison between different models.
+As shown in Table \ref{tab3}, we present the experimental results of the models on three selected datasets: \textit{Fortress Besieged}, \textit{News}, and \textit{Wikipedia}, chosen from the ten datasets.
+In addition, the experimental results of the LLMs on the selected \textit{Social Media} and \textit{Legal Document} datasets are presented in stacked bar charts shown in Figure \ref{fig4}, which provide a clear overview of the contributions of different metrics to the overall performance, as well as the overall performance of each model.
+The test results of all models on other datasets are detailed in Appendix Tables \ref{tabA1}-\ref{tabA5}.
+CAT-LLM, based on various LLMs, achieves a better balance between style transfer and content preservation in each LLM transfer, providing more precise control over style transfer in generated text.
+We used multiple datasets to evaluate the performance of the models, covering different styles and content to ensure the generalizability of the results.
+Evaluation metrics include the accuracy of style transfer, and the degree of content preservation.